MarkusMaiwald/fermat-wiki/en/Chapter/Trusted Local Chapter Agreement.md

 3. Building an ecosystem around the Chapter and supporting the Community and giving back.

-I will set up a legal framework and connect Fermat to real life business \(building business on top of the IoP\), in return for gaining an extra mining licence for the chapter and to be recognized as a _Trusted Fermat Local Chapter_ that is allowed to use the official Fermat symbols and trademarks on behalf of Fermat itself.
+I will set up a legal framework and connect Fermat to real life business \(building business on top of the IoP\) to optain three extra mining licences for the chapter and to be recognized as a _Trusted Fermat Local Chapter_ that is allowed to use the official Fermat symbols and trademarks on behalf of Fermat itself.

 I guarantee, that I and my fellow Fermatians will